-ROUND ROCK, Texas (KXAN) — A cashier at a Round Rock restaurant was arrested after surveillance video showed the worker swiping customers credit cards on a small device in her hand, police said.
+ROUND ROCK, Texas (KXAN) — A cashier at a Sunset Valley restaurant was arrested after surveillance video showed the worker swiping customers credit cards on a small device in her hand, police said.

 The movement is so slight, and so quick, it’s not surprising many customers are completely unaware their information has been stolen.